not-anton/not-anton.github.io/README.md

 Point-Less does not collect or store any personal data.
 All story-pointing sessions are in-memory and are not persisted.
 For questions, contact [hello@point-less.work](mailto:hello@point-less.work).

-## Terms of Use
+## License

-Point-Less is provided as-is for non-commercial use only.
-By using this app, you agree not to use it for commercial purposes without a commercial license.
-See LICENSE for details.
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

 ---

-© 2024 Iuma Estabrooks.
-All non-commercial use permitted under CC BY-NC 4.0.
-For commercial licensing, contact hello@point-less.work.
+© 2025 Iuma Estabrooks.